 Rune Factory 4 is an amazing game that is pretty much universally loved by about anyone who likes Stardew Valley, My Time at Portia, or many other games that are on this list.
 It is an older game, but one that has received a port into Steam.

 Rune Factory 5 was announced as coming soon and is a highly anticipated game that you should definitely keep an eye out for.

 Update: While originally rolled out on Nintendo Switch, it was rolled out to the PC and other systems now as well.
 Rune Factory 4 is a great introduction into the series while Rune Factory 5 has taken things to the next level for the series and make it one of the absolute best games like Stardew Valley currently on the markets.

 Why work on a farm when you can build an inn and serve booze to travelers?
 Building an inn from a barely making two coppers to rub together hovel into the favorite party site of locals and travelers alike, Travellers Rest is an inn management game that offers a really sleek set of mechanics that makes the game enjoyable.

 This doesn’t have the interesting characters or a solid plot – it throws it hand in as an upgrade to the ultimate inn management game and that’s where the focus is.

-They do that very well and although relatively short (only about 9-12 hours of content as of this writing) there is a possibility of more content being added in the future.
+They do that very well and have expanded the game drastically from the original 9-12 hours of content as of this writing.
+There is a possibility of more content being added in the future.
 Even as it stands, the experience it delivers for the 9-12 hours is really excellent and there’s a reason that the ratings have been so good for this interesting take on a fairly traditional style of game.

 Don’t Starve Together